 Intrigued?
 Continue reading to find out more about how to teach English in China.

-Requirements for English Teaching Jobs in China
+Requirements for Teaching ESL in China

 Like other developed countries seeking skilled educators, there are legal requirements in order to teach English in China.
 These are: